-Maturities: Any maturity in excess of one month, subject, in relation to specific currencies, to compliance with all applicable legal and/or regulatory requirements.
+Maturities: Any maturity in excess of one month, subject, in relation to specific the applicable Final Terms.

-Extended Maturity Date: An Extended Maturity Date may apply to a Series of Notes, as specified in the applicable Final Terms.
+Extended Maturity Date: An Extended Maturity Date may apply to a Series of Notes, as specified in be specified in the applicable Final Terms.

-Redemption: Notes may be redeemable at par or at such other redemption amount as may be specified in the applicable Final Terms.
+Redemption: Notes may be redeemable at par or at such other redemption amount as may